stastnypremysl/lsql-csv/README.md

 ### Sort
 This block can be at the end of the command.
 It begins with `sort` keyword and the rest is almost the same as the select block.

-IN FUTURE: If you want numeric sorting instead of alphabetical sorting, you can add `-n` attribute after sort.
-If you want descendent sort, use `-D` attribute after sort.